Daisy0419/Telescope-Searching-Problem/README.md

 #### 3.2.4 Generate Tiles (~ 15 seconds)

-Intersection of flattened HEALPix maps and precomputed tilings are intersected to produce the tiles, with probabilities, that serve as the inputs to the search problem.
+The flattened HEALPix maps and precomputed tilings are intersected to produce the tiles, with probabilities, that serve as the inputs to the search problem.

 ```bash